kaigolden/DATA-581-01_DataAnalyticsPortfolio/SQL/README.md

 # SQL Projects

 ## Objective
 The purpose of this project is to build foundational SQL skills by practicing core database operations in a browser-friendly environment, [sqliteonline](https://sqliteonline.com/).
-This project walks through the beginner process of working with relational data by (1) defining a table's structure, (2) populating the table with data records, and (3) retrieving information from the table using queries.
+This project uses this website to walk through the process of working with relational data by (1) defining a table's structure, (2) populating the table with data records, and (3) retrieving information from the table using queries.
 The aim is to provide a basic understanding of SQL, which can lead to the development of skills in executing more advanced SQL querying such as using joins, aggregations, and more.

 ### What is included (using .sql files):
   1. Table creation and population